RussInnova/Rock-man/README.md

 # Rock-man
-Rickman game written in Swift2
+Rockman game written in Swift2 - Based on Giga-Pet